TrevorDavies/MobileDevProject/README.md

 Every 5 seconds you get some points, more points awarded for catching the right card.
 You are giving 5 lives, a life is deducted if you catch the wrong card.

+All code used is in the Assets/Scripts folder